-When opening a bar, it’s important to understand how to navigate your way through the legal landscape of your city’s regulatory requirements.
+When preparing to open a bar, it’s important to understand how to navigate your way through the legal landscape of your city’s regulatory requirements.
 There are a number of licenses you’re required to obtain in order to operate a restaurant or bar legally – some are simple to obtain, while others can be a bit more complicated.

-Attempting to operate a bar without the proper licenses can lead to penalties, fines, or even being forced to shut your doors.
+Attempting to serve alcohol without the proper licenses can lead to penalties, fines, or even being forced to shut your doors.

 1. Liquor License

 A liquor license is a state issued-license that lets you sell alcohol in your business.
-Different states may have laws that are specific to them.
+State alcohol laws differ and may have laws that are specific to them.
 For example, some states, such as Oregon, directly regulate the distribution, sale, and consumption of alcohol.

 It is very common that states put limits on the number of drinks you can sell to each customer, and require unfinished bottles to be left inside the restaurant to prevent public intoxication.